unitaryfund/qrack/README.md

 ## Installing OpenCL on VMWare

-Most platforms offer a standardized way of installing OpenCL, however for VMWare it's a little more peculiar.
+Most platforms offer a standardized way of installing OpenCL.
+However, a method for VMWare benefits from documentation, here.

 1. Download the [AMD APP SDK](https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/)
 1. Install it.